niplav/site/notes.md

 worse living conditions, but rarely just extremely small (<10 m²).
 But one could easily imagine 5 m² apartments, with just a bed & a small bathroom (or even smaller options with a shared bathroom).
-However, I don't know of people renting/buying these kinds of apartments – even though they might be pretty useful if one wants to trade size against good location.
+However, I don't know of people renting/buying these kinds of apartments—even though they might be pretty useful if one wants to trade size against good location.